-The major requirements are complete diagnosis, selection of best treatment, and constant compassionate caring counselling appropriate to every person’s needs.
-We’ve been providing treatment for epilepsy in Dwarka for many years and the majority of out patients enter remission and are discharged under care of their GP, while the rest require continuous care at our specialized hospital for epilepsy treatment in Dwarka.
+The major requirements are complete diagnosis, selection of best treatment, and constant compassionate caring counseling appropriate to every person’s needs.
+We’ve been providing treatment for epilepsy in Dwarka for many years and the majority of outpatients enter remission and are discharged under the care of their GP, while the rest require continuous care at our specialized hospital for epilepsy treatment in Dwarka.

 The course of treatment, if any, for patients who have had their first seizure is a common clinical dilemma.
 The risk of a second seizure for two years is 30–40%.
 The lowest risk (24%) is in patients who have no identifiable causes of the seizure, and those who have a normal electroencephalogram (EEG), whereas the maximum risk (65%) is for those who have cerebral palsy or weakness in the brain.

 Treatment after a first seizure reduces this two-year risk of recurrence of seizures from approximately 40% to 20%.5 However, this is not to be taken as a sign of any improvement in long-term outcomes like one-year remissions.
 Our neurologists will not advocate treatment casually, but make sure to begin treatment immediately for patients who are at a high risk of recurrence.